Vejmon/nettverk_portfolio_2/README.md

     the window size for the connection,
     the method for reliable transfer,
-    the name of the file to be transfered, the test to be ran,
+    the name of the file to be transfered, the artificial test to be run on either server or client.

 the client version of the program decides what image to transfer with the '-f, --file flag'